programmer-ke/katiba-chat/akash/README.md

 What better way to deploy an open source public goods project than on a decentralized permissionless platform?

-[Akash][akashnet] is an open marketplace for computing resources powered by web3.
+The [Akash][akashnet] network is an open marketplace for computing resources powered by web3.

 [akashnet]: https://akash.network/